d3zd3z/hkg18/normal.md

   these.
 Firefox includes 162.

 - Let's say I want to have TLS work with davidb.org.
-I use letsencrypt, and through a process where I convince them that I can control davidb.org, they issue me a certificate for this domain.
+I use Let's Encrypt, and through a process where I convince them that I can control davidb.org, they issue me a certificate for this domain.

   The certificate they issue me has some information in it: